vincentbernat/serverspec-example/README.md

 in `viewer/` directory.
 Provide a report and you will get a grid view of tests executed succesfully or not.
 By clicking on one result, you'll get details of what happened, including the backtrace if any.

+There is a task `reports:gzip` which will gzip reports (and remove empty ones).
+To be able to still use them without manual unzip, you need a configuration like this in nginx to be able to serve them:

+    server {
+       listen 80;
+       server_name serverspec.vbernat.deezerdev.com;

+       location / {
+          index index.html;
+          root /path/to/serverspec/repo/viewer;
+       }
+       location /reports {
+          autoindex on;
+          root /path/to/serverspec/repo;
+          gzip_static always;
+          gzip_http_version 1.0;
+          gunzip on;
+       }
+    }

+If your version of nginx does not support `gunzip on`, you will usually be fine without it...